jsmolka/blog/content/posts/the-bottle/index.md

 ---
 title: "The Bottle"
 tags: ["cycling"]
-date: 2025-01-04T12:01:10+01:00
+date: 2025-02-20T17:12:00+01:00
 type: post
-draft: true
 ---
 The water bottle is an essential cycling accessory.
 It comes in a more or less standardized shape and can hold anything from 500 to 1000 ml of liquid, usually a mixture of water, carbohydrates, electrolytes and flavorings.
-Athletes new to the sport might disregard the importance of the latter ones and go for a ride with just plain water.
-If they are unlucky, they will [hit the wall](https://en.wikipedia.org/wiki/Hitting_the_wall) a few hours in --- the so called **bonk** --- and crawl to the next cafe, supermarket or gas station to consume sweet sustenance.
+Athletes new to the sport might disregard the importance of the latter and go for a ride with just plain water.
+If they are unlucky, they will [hit the wall](https://en.wikipedia.org/wiki/Hitting_the_wall) a few hours in --- the so-called **bonk** --- and crawl to the next cafe, supermarket or gas station to consume sweet sustenance.

 Professional teams, on the other hand, have this more or less figured out.
-The EF pro cycling team churns through [34,000 bottles annually](https://efprocycling.com/culture/no-more-plastic-bottles/) and estimates the whole professional peloton be somewhere around 630,000 bottles.
+The EF pro cycling team churns through [34,000 bottles annually](https://efprocycling.com/culture/no-more-plastic-bottles/) and estimates the whole professional peloton to be somewhere around 630,000 bottles.
 Numbers like that are caused by the way bottles are used during one-day and stage races.
-On hot days, bottles with cold water are handed out to the riders, which then pour them over their heads to reduce their body's core temperature and thus allow for better performance on the bike.
+On hot days, bottles with cold water are handed out to the riders, who then pour them over their heads to reduce their body's core temperature and thus allow for better performance on the bike.
 Emptied bottles, with or without carbohydrates, are then cast to the side of the road or handed out to spectators as souvenirs [^littering].

 [^littering]:
     In 2021, the UCI cracked down on littering: